-We estimate that the net proceeds to us from this offering will be approximately \$18.2 million, or approximately \$21.0 million if the underwriters exercise in full their option to purchase additional shares of common stock, at an assumed initial public offering price of \$9.50 per share, which is the midpoint of the price range set forth on the cover of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+The Offering Innuar u u u u u u u u u u u u u u u u u u u Issuer Fresh Vine Wine, Inc. Common stock offered by us 2,200,000 shares Over-allotment option We have granted a 45-day option to the underwriters to purchase up to 330,000 additional shares of common stock to cover over- allotments, if any.
+Common stock outstanding immediately before this offering 10,000,013 shares Common stock outstanding immediately after this offering 12,200,013 shares (or 12,530,013 shares if the underwriters exercise in full their option to purchase additional shares of common stock).
+Use of proceeds We estimate that the net proceeds to us from this offering will be approximately \$19.2 million, or approximately \$22.2 million if the underwriters exercise in full their option to purchase additional shares of common stock, based on the initial public offering price of \$10.00 per share, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
 The principal purposes of this offering are to increase our capitalization and financial flexibility, and create a public market for our common stock.
 We intend to use the net proceeds from this offering for general corporate purposes, including working capital, operating expenses and capital expenditures.
 We also intend to use a portion of the net proceeds we receive from this offering to repay the net outstanding related party payables that we owe to Damian Novak, our Executive Chairman and co-founder, and entities affiliated with Mr. Novak.
 The net outstanding amount of these related party payables at September 30, 2021 was \$1.61 million.
 See "Certain Relationships and Related Party Transactions - Description of Founder Related Party Payables."
 We also intend to use a portion of the net proceeds we received from this offering to repay two promissory notes having an aggregate principal amount of \$0.43 million that are held by members of the Company and will become due and payable at the time of this offering.
 We may also use a portion of the net proceeds for acquisitions or strategic investments in complementary businesses, products or services, although we do not currently have any plans or commitments for any such acquisitions or investments.
 See "Use of Proceeds."
+Dividend policy We do not currently intend to pay dividends on our common stock.
+Any future determination to pay dividends to holders of common stock will be at the sole discretion of our board of directors and will depend upon many factors, including general economic conditions, our financial condition and results of operations, our available cash and current and anticipated cash needs and any other factors that our board of directors may deem relevant.
+See "Dividend Policy."
+Risk factors See "Risk Factors" and other information appearing elsewhere in this prospectus for a discussion of factors you should carefully consider before deciding whether to invest in our common stock.